 Add the cubed pumpkin to the pan, plus the salt and turmeric powder, and stir everything together.
 Cover the pan with a lid for a minute or two and then remove the lid and check if the pumpkin has released any water.
 If not, you'll need to add water and stir again.

-Cover and cook for 10 minutes, stirring occasionally on medium heat.
+Cover and cook the pumpkin curry for 10 minutes, stirring occasionally on medium heat.
 Cook until the pumpkin is a bit soft.
 If the curry becomes too dry, you may need to add some more water.

 Add the raw mango and all the spices and cook for a few more minutes to allow the pumpkin to absorb all the beautiful flavors.